 “Sprinkles,” to many, conjure up the image of flavorless colored dots to make ice cream look festive.
 In drug delivery, however, sprinkle medications are beads filled with API that patients can pour onto soft food and swallow if they have trouble swallowing full capsules.
-In order for sprinkle medications to be an effective drug delivery option for patients with dysphagia, they must follow certain parameters, such as size, bioavailability and ease of use.
+In order for sprinkle medications to be drug delivery option for patients with dysphagia, they must follow certain parameters, such as size, bioavailability and ease of use.

 In May 2012, the U.S. FDA released revised nonbinding recommendations for drug products labeled for sprinkle.
 The first guideline in the recommendations is that of maximum sprinkle size.
 The beads must be smaller than 2.5 mm with less than 10% size variation, so patients don’t chew the beads.
 It is important that patients don’t chew sprinkle medication.
 Many sprinkle medications are extended-release or delayed-release drugs, and chewing the beads could cause early release or drug burst.

 Another guideline the FDA lists is that of bioavailability.
 As with any new drug delivery method, bioavailability must be at acceptable levels, and for controlled-release forms, bioequivalence must be retained.
 Because sprinkle medications are designed to be taken with soft food, pharmaceutical companies must factor in the pharmacokinetics of food with the sprinkles.